 A Walk through the Green Lanes to Apple Gardens in Jari

 So, the day when I had to return to Delhi, we all decided to visit nearby apple gardens in Jari.
 The apple gardens were near to our hotel in Jari, on some height.
 These whole places are built on high altitudes so one has to climb every time.
-It was Bhawani’s plan to visit the apple gardens in Jari as we had to return that day in evening.
+It was Bhawani’s plan to visit the apple gardens in Jari as we had to return that day in the evening.
 So, we thought to visit some local, nearby places.
 And apple gardens were best to visit around.
-I have never been to apple garden and it was my first experience.
-So, we took a narrow street which led us to some place looked like a jungle.
+I have never been to an apple garden and it was my first experience.
+So, we took a narrow street which led us to someplace that looked like a jungle.
 But it was all green.
-I must say bright green, the colour which soothes your eyes.
+I must say bright green, the color which soothes your eyes.

 After walking for almost ten minutes, we finally reached to apple gardens in Jari.
 I looked around.
 All I could see were mountains, small houses, trees, and birds chirruping.
 This was a place where I would love to spend time alone.
 This was every artist’s artistic imagination, every poet’s poetic creation.
 This place was so panoramic that I just kept on looking around.
 We entered the apple garden and I saw apple trees for the first time in my life.
 The earth was all green.
 The surrounding was all green.
 Even the mountains were too almost green.

 The trees had fruits but they weren’t in the final stages.
 The apple fruits were green and not ripened properly.
 There were some red apples that had fallen off on the ground.
 I didn’t pluck even a single one as those fruits were not ripened and lacked in taste.
 However, others tasted and some fruits were as good as ripened.
 We found a man there who must be the owner or the caretaker.
 He asked us not to pluck any fruit as they weren’t ripened.